vatesfr/xen-orchestra/docs/xosan.md

 Register your XOA appliance

-> _If you are not familiar with Xen Orchestra, note that you can also activate a 15 days Premium trial for XOA.
+> _If you are not familiar with Xen Orchestra, note that you can also activate a 30 day Premium trial for XOA.
 More informations [here](https://xen-orchestra.com/#!/trial)_

 ![Registration](https://xen-orchestra.com/docs/assets/xo5register.png)